 “I have asked to be briefed by the police and the licensing department following meetings and interviews with the organiser of the event and others.

 “I will be campaigning for tighter conditions to be put in place on venues catering for underage events – whether they be private parties or ticket events.
-We certainly do not want a repeat of what happened on Wednesday.
+We certainly do not want a repeat of what

 “The vast majority of the young people at The Grange on Wednesday night acted in a law-abiding fashion.